New City Hall

 City Administrative Offices will Move to New City Hall on Terex Road

 The City has purchased the former PASCO building at 1140 Terex Road, and is renovating the facility to become the new City of Hudson Administrative Offices.
-The City plans to move into the building in early 2019.

 Why a New Facility?